 Shadow of Chernobyl has the Red Forest where nearly everything is radioactive, making it much harder to take cover properly.
 The vast majority of the trouble in that level can be bypassed if you don't follow the road and cut through the forest instead, because ninety percent of the Monolith or zombie enemies on that level are waiting for you on the road, and with the way it curves it's nearly impossible to get a shot off without taking loads of return fire.
 Cutting through the forest makes the level far easier, especially if you've packed a sniper rifle.
 Plus, once you've gotten to the other side, you can cut back and take all the Monolith troops from behind, netting yourself loads of equipment.

-What Happened To The Unknown Stalker?: The unnamed stalker that rescues you in the intro of Shadow of Chernobyl is never mentioned again in either of the three games.
-It could be speculated that he probably went off on another quest and met an untimely demise off-screen or probably met a Fate Worse Than Death.
+What Happened to the Mouse?: The unnamed stalker that rescues you in the intro of Shadow of Chernobyl is never mentioned again in either of the three games.
+It could be speculated that he probably went off on another quest and met an untimely demise off-screen or probably met a Fate Worse than Death.

 Chris Powell for using his influence to avoid being convicted of rape.
 He then stalks women to scare them to death with their phobias and film them for his amusement.

 Perry Whitley takes the cake for stalking Beth after their close encounter in "Pilot."
 He covertly harasses by sending her things from her past and is the Boy Toy to her friend just to get closer to her.
 Though it really flip-flops on him.
 As he seems to be unable to control himself and changes from being a calm stalker to a guy desperately seeking for help from his obsession issues.